apimento/shopifyFrontEndDevChallenge/README.md

 I didn't want to simply meet the basic technical requirements for this challenge.
 Thus, my aim was to use specific visual and interactive design choices to communicate a strong sense of storytelling and create a delightful user experience.

-Throughout the process, I used Postman to check my API calls.
+I used Postman to check my API calls.
+It made my work much more efficient.
-I used Axios to make HTTP Requests